-This recipe was a hit with the whole family (mostly) so I wanted to share it here, ladies and gentlemen!
+This Vegan Shepherd’s Pie with Purple Sweet Potatoes recipe was a hit with the whole family (mostly), so I wanted to share it here, ladies and gentlemen!
 I say “mostly” because Rosie took four or five bites of it happily, then went to picking the peas out and eating them.
 She’s in this picky toddler phase where food textures are EVERYTHING.
 If you have a little one, I’m sure you know what I mean.

-I chose Beyond Meat because I don’t want something soy-based; I don’t want something that has tons of flour and gluten in it (filler); and I want something that gives you some protein.
+I chose Beyond Meat because I don’t want something soy-based; I don’t want something that has tons of flour and gluten in it (filler), and I want something that gives you some protein.
 I think Beyond Meat products often taste better than their competitors too.
-My husband even raved that this shepherd’s pie was the best shepherd’s pie he’d had in a while!
+My husband even raved that this Vegan Shepherd’s Pie with Purple Sweet Potatoes was the best shepherd’s pie he’d had in a while!
 I’ll take that compliment 🙂

 As far as the purple sweet potatoes go, we got them from our local farmer’s market; I’d never used them before in cooking.
 I don’t think they are as sweet as your typical sweet potato, but it was a nice cross between sweet potato and regular potato — a little earthy and nutty, but not overpowering.

-I hope you enjoy this recipe as much as we did!
+I hope you enjoy this Vegan Shepherd’s Pie with Purple Sweet Potatoes recipe as much as we did!